zephyrproject-rtos/zephyr/doc/guides/west/sign.rst

    west build -b YOUR_BOARD samples/hello_world -- -DCONFIG_BOOTLOADER_MCUBOOT=y
-   west sign -t imgtool -- --key YOUR_SIGNING_KEY.pem west flash --hex-file zephyr.signed.hex
+   west sign -t imgtool -- --key YOUR_SIGNING_KEY.pem west flash --hex-file build/zephyr/zephyr.signed.hex

-Availability of a hex file depends on your build configuration.
+The availability of a hex file, and whether ``west flash`` uses it to flash, depends on your board and build configuration.
+At least the west flash runners using ``nrfjprog`` and ``pyocd`` work with the above flow.

 .. _MCUboot:
    https://mcuboot.com/